jamesclabby/jamesclabby.com/src/content/projects/featureforge.md

 ### My First Dive into "Vibe Coding"

 FeatureForge was my first experiment with AI-assisted development, or as some call it, "vibe coding."
-I know what you might be thinking—isn't vibe coding just a fad that produces poor, unorganized, and unmaintainable code?
+I know what you might be thinking - isn't vibe coding just a fad that produces poor, unorganized, and unmaintainable code?

-While that can certainly be true if you rush through development without understanding your codebase, my approach was different.
+While that can certainly be true if you rush through development without understanding your codebase and with the goal of creating something as quickly as possible, my approach was different.
 When I started building FeatureForge, I had only limited coding experience beyond college courses and the occasional Python script for work automation.
 But I was determined to learn the entire product development lifecycle: from problem identification to implementation to release.

 ### My Approach: Slow and Deliberate